VRichardJP/LoLAnalyzer/README.md

 ## Requirements - Setup

 This project uses Python 3 (it won't work with Python 2.7).
 If you are on Windows/Mac OS, you can download it from the official webpage: https://www.python.org/downloads/.
+During installation, makes sure to check "Add Python 3.X to PATH".
 If you're on Linux you can install it with the package manager (for example on debian:)

 ```
 sudo apt-get update